dfaroughy/BSM_course_2023/README.md

 # PYTHON SCRIPTS

-### Instructions for running python scripts
+### Instructions for running python scripts in DEMOS

 1. create a conda environment for python scripts (recommended) with python 3.7:

   > conda create -n <py_env_name> python=3.7

-2. From the root dir (the one containing the setup.py file) activate the environment an then install the required package by running:
+2. From the root directory activate the environment an then install the required package by running:

   > pip install -e .